lume/lume/README.md

 ## Getting involved

-There's various way to get involved!
+There's various ways to get involved!

 -   Visit the [documentation](//lume.io/docs) and make something awesome!
 -   Submit fixes or new features to any packages or the website!
 See the